cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/overview.md

 ### Controller API

 `api/cogment/orchestrator.proto` describes the service the orchestrator exposes that frontend applications use to create and manipulate trials.
-It is usually refered to as the COntroller functionality because in the SDK you get a controller object that exposes these functionalities.
+It is usually refered to as the Controller functionality because in the SDK you get a controller object that exposes these functionalities.

 -   `StartTrial()` to request the start of a new trial.
 -   `TerminateTrial()` to request the end of the trial.